ezEngine/docs-src/pages/docs/tools/texconv.md

 TexConv can also compare two images and generate difference images and an HTML page with embedded images for easy inspection.

 Use `-mode Compare` to enable comparison mode, and the `-cmpXYZ` options to configure which images to compare and what outputs to generate.
-Console the `--help` for details.
+Consult the `--help` output for details.

 ## Examples